How Much Above Asking Price Should I Offer?

 Should I Offer More Than The Asking Price On A House?

 With all this information in mind, you may be wondering if offering above the asking price is worth it.
 The answer to this will ultimately depend on the specific property, your financial flexibility and real estate market conditions – but in general, there are a few pros and cons to consider.

 For example, offering more than the asking price may result in winning a bidding war more quickly.
 But on the flip side, it likely also means paying more for a home than its actual value.
 This may be worth it if it’s your dream home, but most importantly, buyers should always ensure their ability to fulfill their offer before submitting a bid.

 Especially in a seller’s market, carefully and intentionally planning your offer ahead of time can mean the difference between winning and losing a bidding war.
 By researching the housing market, waiving contingencies and potentially offering above the asking price, you can set yourself apart from other potential buyers.

 And remember, getting preapproved for a mortgage is always important, but especially in a competitive home market.
-If you’re ready to take the next step, get a Verified Approval from Rocket Mortgage® today!
+If you’re ready to take the next step, get approved online now!

 Should You Make Or Accept A Backup Offer On A Home Sale?